danReynolds/loon/architecture.md

 }
 ```

-Whenever a document is updated, it will evaluate the `keyBuilder` function with its latest data in order to determine the file in which it should be stored.
-If the resolved persistence key of an existing document changes, then the document and its subcollections will be moved from the previous file to the one specified by its updated key.
+Documents with a `keyBuilder` recalculate their resolved persistence key whenever they are updated.
+If the resolved persistence key of an existing document changes, then the document and its subcollections (provided they don't specify their own persistence key) will be moved from the previous file store to the one specified by its updated key.

 This level of persistence granularity is done to support features like sharding of large collections across multiple files (like breaking one big messages collection into `messages_shard_1`, `messages_shard_2`, etc) and grouping of small subcollections into the same file (like grouping subcollections of posts with document paths `posts__1__reactions__2`, `posts__2__reactions__1`, etc into one large reactions file).

-Since any given collection can be spread across multiple [FileDataStore] objects, a [FileDataStoreResolver] is used to lookup the set of files that contain data for a given store path.
-The [FileDataStoreResolver] uses a variant of the [ValueStore] implementation called a [ValueRefStore] which extends the [ValueStore] with ref counting
+Since any given collection can be spread across multiple `FileDataStore` objects, the `FileDataStoreResolver` is used to lookup the set of files that contain data for a given store path.
+The `FileDataStoreResolver` uses a variant of the `ValueStore` implementation called a `ValueRefStore` which extends `ValueStore` with ref counting
 of the values that exist under a given path.

-To illustrate how this works, consider the case of hydrating a users collection that is spread across multiple files in the format `users_1`, `users_2`, etc. using a `FilePersistor.keyBuilder`.
+To illustrate how this works, consider the case of hydrating a users collection that is spread across multiple files in the format `users_1`, `users_2`, ... using a `FilePersistor.keyBuilder`.

-The resolver mapping for this collection could look like the following:
+The file data store resolver would look like the following:

 ```dart
 {